imikel1/Coursera_test/README.md

 # Coursera_test

-First assignments from html css js
+First assignments from module two is in module2_